omthurman/ICBMorRocket/README.md

 Though the model's performance is currently not optimal due to limited training data (approximately 100 images), I am confident that with a more extensive dataset, this application has the potential to scale impressively and deliver more accurate results.

 # Purpose
 This  app was designed to showcase my ability to adapt to and master new technologies across the entire stack, while also delivering an engaging and enjoyable user experience.
-By developing a neural network that can accurately differentiate between spacecraft and missiles, this technology has the potential to serve as a safety measure to prevent misunderstandings and ensure security.
+By developing a neural network that can differentiate between spacecraft and missiles, this technology has the potential to serve as a safety measure to prevent misunderstandings and ensure security.

 While it's true that regulatory bodies may already employ other sophisticated detection methods, Spaceship or Missile stands as a testament to the creative applications of neural networks in real-world scenarios and adds an additional layer of support to existing safety protocols.
-Overall it just sounded like fun to build!
+Plua it just sounded like fun to build!

 # Side features